bparanj/coding-skill/_posts/2020-02-13-recursion-and-mathematical-induction.md

 Thus, to summarize, mathematical induction captures the pattern of the argument as we go up from one number to its successor.

+**References**

-Reference: Computational Recursion and Mathematical Induction by Uri Leron, Rina Zazkis
+- Computational Recursion and Mathematical Induction by Uri Leron, Rina Zazkis
+- Thinking Recursively by Eric S Roberts